rashedmakkouk/eslint-config/README.md

-# rashedmakkouk / eslint-config

-# Documentation
+# Overview

-Package includes opinionated implemenations and linting rules to provide a standardized coding experience across projects and packages.
+Opinionated implemenations and linting rules to provide a standardized developer experience across projects and packages.

 Following is the list of tools used to apply linting rules or serve as a source config file that can be extended.

 ## ESLint